mhrosas/mhrosas.github.io/CAenSevilla.md

   >  Adan Cabello in Sevilla.
 - [Álvaro Gutiérrez Cáceres](https://sites.google.com/view/gutierrez-caceres/)

-  > Álvaro's undergraduate senior thesis resulted into two publications
+  > Álvaro's undergraduate senior thesis yielded two
-  > on the study of the plethysm.
-Atfer Sevilla, Álvaro wrote a Master's
+  > publications on the study of the plethysm of
+  > symmetric functions.
+Following his time in
-  >  thesis at the University of Bonn under Catharina Stroppel
+  >  Sevilla, Álvaro authored a Master's thesis at the
+  > University of Bonn under the supervision of Catharina
-  > and Jacob Matherne. Álvaro is currently pursuing his phd under
+  > Stroppel and Jacob Matherne.
+Presently, he is pursuing
-  > Mark Wildon at Bristol.
+  >  his Ph.D. under the guidance of Mark Wildon at
+  > Bristol University.

 - Luis Esquivias and Adrian Lillo.
-   > In a working grupo (together with Álvaro and the senior
+   > In a working group (together with Álvaro and the senior
-   > members of the group), Luis and Álvaro found a combinatorial proof
+   > members of the group), Luis and Álvaro, at the time
+   >  undergraduate students, found a combinatorial proof of
-   >  of the Graham and Pollak formula for the determinant of the
+   > the Graham and Pollak formula for the determinant of the
-   > distance matrix of a tree based on the Gessel-Viennot involution.
+   > distance matrix of a tree based on the Gessel-Viennot
+   > involution.